-Saint Mary's Cathedral, c. mid 19th century THE FIRST SUNDAY IN LENT 21st FEBRUARY 2021
+The West Door, Saint Mary's Cathedral THE THIRD SUNDAY IN LENT 7TH MARCH 2021

+A message from the Dean

 Fáilte!
 On behalf of the chapter and parish I welcome you to Saint Mary's Cathedral, Limerick.
 You are very welcome, whether you are visiting for the first time or for the 1000th time!
 We share in worship which has been offered here for 850 years.

+Mice (

 The Very Rev'd Niall J. Sloane, Dean.